 Saint Agnes School serves as the backdrop to Girl Scout troops from grades K-7.
 Troops elect to meet weekly, bi-monthly, or monthly depending on their age and level of participation.
 Parent volunteers serve as troop leaders after receiving required training from Girl Scouts of Kentucky’s Wilderness Road Council.
 In addition to individual troop meetings and outings, Girl Scouts host all-troop activities through the year, including an International Dinner, a special Mass in March on Girl Scout Sunday, and Camporee in May.

 Throughout the school year our faculty commit to leading various after-school activities for students of various grade levels.
 Clubs vary year to year, growing and changing to meet student interests.
-See the attached file for a list of all our extra-curricular clubs and activities.
+Some clubs include “Wildcast” News Show, Student Council, Service Club, Art Club, Lego League, Junior High Play, Children’s Choir and Odyssey of the Mind.